15 Other Ways to Say “As Well As”: Expanding Your Vocabulary for Effective Communication

 “Plus” is a versatile alternative to “as well as” that adds information concisely.
 You can use it to introduce additional items or ideas in a list or statement.

-Related: Renounce vs. Denounce: What's the Difference?
+Related: Accumulative vs. Cumulative - What’s the Difference?

 This word works well in both formal and casual contexts.
 You might say “We offer web design plus social media management” or “The package includes hotel stays plus guided tours.”